 Corporate network LinkedIn has taken another step towards becoming the hub for all things white collar, opening its publishing platform to all members.

-Previously, only LinkedIn Influencers (high-profile corporate celebrities such as Bill Gates) could post long-form content on LinkedIn, which took the form of essays on business strategy
+Previously, only LinkedIn Influencers (high-profile corporate celebrities such as Bill Gates) could post long-form content on LinkedIn, which took the form of essays on business strategy and other insights.

 Now, this has been opened to all LinkedIn members.
 For HR, this could mean a powerful new tool for employer branding.

 In the same way HR professionals can utilize their own personal (or company blogs), partake in interviews or submit content to websites and magazines, they are now able to combine this with the leverage and reach LinkedIn provides: the average post from an influencer currently garners over 31,000 views, over 250 likes and over 80 comments.

 As such, HR pros can use this tool to becoming thought leaders in their area – conveying powerful messages that attract high-calibre candidates.
 The top influencer post, 11 Simple Concepts to Become a Better Leader

 by Likeable Local CEO Dave Kerpen, has reached 2.5m views.

 However, it won’t be an easy road.
 HR pros should think carefully about their content:

 - Understand your audience.
 While cute statements and day-to-day musings can be affective on casual social networks such as Facebook and Twitter, LinkedIn is essentially a place of business.
 Your audience is looking for informative reads, so tailor your posts as such.

 - Back it up.
 Statements without back-up are meaningless when discussing strategy.
 While you won’t need to become a hard-nosed journalist, keep in mind that referring back to studies, experiences or even essays by other thought-leaders can help add weight to your comments.